microsoft/reactxp/docs/docs/extensions/imagesvg.md

 next: extensions/navigator
 ---

-This component displays a vector image (SVG format), which can come from a local source or from the network.
+This component displays a vector image (SVG format).
 Props control the fill color, stroke color and stroke width.

 The path(s) are specified using the standard SVG string format.
 Paths must be specified in a nested SvgPath component instance.
 Multiple SvgPath children can be specified, each with different stroke and fill parameters.